sylabs/singularity-userdocs/quick_start.rst

 You will need a Linux system to run {Singularity} natively.
-Options for using {Singularity} on Mac and Windows machines, along with alternate Linux installation options are discussed in the `installation section of the admin guide
+Options for using {Singularity} on Mac and Windows machines, along with alternate Linux installation options, are discussed in the `installation section of the admin guide
 <https://sylabs.io/guides/{adminversion}/admin-guide/installation.html>`__.